Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 #### Apple Pay

 Here are the prerequisites for using Apple Pay, followed by a step by step of how to make it available in your store.
-The integration process can also be found through [this link]().

 <aside class="warning">Before using Apple Pay, the store must be registered with Apple and have a "MerchantIdentifier".</aside>
 <aside class="warning">Before using Apple Pay, it is necessary to upload a CSR certificate in PEM format provided by Braspag.</aside>